vedika-j/Coffee-Sales-Dashboard-using-MS-Excel/README.md

 Ideal for demonstrating Excel-based data analytics skills, useful in internships and roles focused on business intelligence, operations, or data-driven decision-making.

-## 📸 Preview

-*(Add a screenshot of your dashboard here if possible)*

-## 📌 Bonus Tip

-This project is great to showcase:
-- Business acumen
-- Storytelling with data
-- Excel dashboarding capabilities

----